Growing up, did you have a favorite bedtime companion?

 According to the National Sleep Foundation, 93 percent of Americans believe the secret to a good night’s rest is a good mattress.
 There are other tips and tricks to help you “sleep like a baby” again, including exercise, a comfortable room temperature, and avoiding midday naps – but your mattress might be at the heart of the matter.

-At Best Mattress Brand, we evaluate and review hundreds of mattresses so you can focus on getting better sleep at night to stay energized and rejuvenated throughout the day.
-Visit us online to find the perfect mattress for you (and possibly your childhood companion).
+We evaluate and review hundreds of mattresses so you can focus on getting better sleep at night to stay energized and rejuvenated throughout the day.
+Visit us to find the best mattress for you (and possibly your childhood companion).

 We surveyed 2,016 Americans about their nighttime companion habits.